omarghader/omarghader.github.io/_posts/2015-08-24-docker-tutorial-phpmyadmin-and-mysql-server.markdown

 {% highlight bash %}
 #  Pull containers
-$ sudo docker pull mysql/mysql-server
+$ docker pull mysql/mysql
-$ sudo docker pull corbinu/docker-phpmyadmin
+$ docker pull phpmyadmin/phpmyadmin

 # Verify that images are pulled correctly
-$ sudo docker images
+$ docker images
 {% endhighlight %}

 ### Running MySQL Server container

 After downloading the image, we must configure and run the container.
 You'll notice that a lot of containers is configured by pre-defining ENVIRONNEMENT VARIABLES before running the application.
 For the first time, i agree that it's not easy to manipulate containers and to understand how it runs.
 But later, i think that docker will be your best friend ^^.

 Docker command line have many options
 {% highlight bash %}
 $ docker run --name name-of-container -e YOUR_ENV_VARIABLE=var1 -p host-port:container-port name-of-image (command)
 {% endhighlight %}